 2. pH Imbalance (Nutrient Lockout)

 Even if you’re giving your plant plenty of nitrogen, if the pH of your soil or water is off, your plant might not be able to absorb it properly.
-This is called nutrient lockout.
-So, it’s not just about how much nitrogen you’re giving—it’s about whether the plant can actually use it.
+This is called nutrient lockout and means the plants will be starved off nutrients.
+So, it’s not just about how much nitrogen you’re giving, it’s about whether the plant can actually use it.

 How to Fix Nitrogen Deficiency in a Marijuana Plant